icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Delve](https://www.sidewalklabs.com/products/delve) - Delve uses generative design and AI to reveal the very best options for your project priorities and site design metrics.

 ### Urban Planning Tools and Platforms
+Software, tools, and platforms intended to assist general urban planning tasks and processes.

 - [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - ArcGIS Urban enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.
 - [UrbanFootPrint](https://urbanfootprint.com/) - Web-based planning tool serving curated urban, environmental, and economic data to urban practitioners and equipping them with the analytic capabilities to plan and improve communities faster, better, and at lower cost.
+- [UrbanCanvas](https://urbansim.com/urbancanvas) - UrbanCanvas Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.

+### Transportation Planning Tools and Platforms
+Software, tools, and platforms intended to assist with transportation planning tasks and processes.
 - [Remix](https://www.remix.com/) - A platform to empower cities to plan the best possible transportation system — from public transit to safer streets to ever-increasing new modes of mobility.
 Remix provides tools to edit & test GTFS, generate multimodal streets, and explore relevant data.
 - [Streetmix](https://streetmix.net/) - A collaborative civic engagement platform for urban design.
 Design, remix, and share your neighborhood street with Streetmix.
-- [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.
 - [A/B Street](https://www.abstreet.org) - Edit streets and intersections, explore the effects through traffic simulation on all modes, and use the resulting visualizations to communicate a proposal.
 Apache licensed, runs anywhere with OpenStreetMap, and works on the web or as an offline download.
-- [UrbanCanvas](https://urbansim.com/urbancanvas) - UrbanCanvas Modeler is a web-based platform designed for planners and modelers to generate long-range, small area socioeconomic forecasts using [UrbanSim](https://github.com/UDST/urbansim) to inform Regional Transportation Plans.
+- [Space Syntax](https://www.spacesyntax.net/software/) - Spatial & Network Analysis software is available to professional practitioners and academic researchers for commercial and non-commercial use.

 ### Environmental and Climate Planning Tools and Platforms
+Software, tools, and platforms intended to aid environmental planning or climate adaptation & mitigation planning.

 - [iTree](https://www.itreetools.org/) - Quantifies the benefits and values of trees around the world.
 Is based on peer-reviewed, USDA Forest Service Research.
 - [HAZUS](https://www.fema.gov/flood-maps/products-tools/hazus) - FEMA's Hazus Program provides standardized tools and data for estimating risk from earthquakes, floods, tsunamis, and hurricanes.
 Risk assessment resources and tools from the Hazus program are always freely available and transparently developed.